KiraYamato94/LasMonjas/README.md

 - Welder can't seal central vents or the one-way vent + its exit.
 - Spiritualist and Necromancer revive point is fixed to Medbey on the upper floor and security on the lower one, instead the body's location.
 - Vigilant can't put extra cameras, only check them remotely.
-- Puppeteer has a visual bug, if you're transformed into other player and get out of a vent, the hat (if it's adaptative) goes back to its original color, but its only a visual bug for the Puppeteer player, meaning other players still see the correct hat color.
 - Archer only gets aim assist for the players on the same floor as him.
 - Ninja can't use Ninja Time if his target is on the other floor.
 - Puppeteer initial transform position gets replaced by Medbey on the upper floor and security on the lower one.